“There is a crack, a crack in everything

 First, I asked Maya to tell the most embarrassing thing that ever happened to her.
 After a pause, she said mother hadn’t been married when she was born–that this was a deep embarrassment to her.
 She said she loved her stepdad and all, but…yikes; I never knew that, and that was definitely not the answer I was expecting.

-Then Ben asked me to tell the truth about why I chose Indiana International School.
-That’s exactly the kind of nerdy question I’d expect from Ben, since he spends a lot of time thinking about school and all, but as I’ve explained before, his nerdiness is kind of cute to me.
+Then Ben asked me to tell the truth about why I chose Zion International School.
+That’s the school that we just graduated from in May.
+AND that’s exactly the kind of nerdy question I’d expect from him, since he spends a lot of time thinking about school and all, but as I’ve explained before, his nerdiness is kind of cute to me.
 I like him no matter what.

 I paused for a long time, and then I told the truth.
 “Everybody in our entire school is a good kind of different.
 Some are black, some are brown, some are Chinese…whatever…so the idea that I’m half black and half white doesn’t matter to anyone.
 It’s all a spectrum.”